 The Trustee Board at the Students' Association has ultimate responsibility for ensuring good governance, and that the organisation has a clear purpose and strategy, operates legally, and is financially viable.
-On a day-to-day basis, much of this responsibility is delegated to the Students' Association’s senior staff.
-The Trustee Board consists of:
+Our Trustee Board is made up of elected, and appointed people:

-Four elected Sabbatical Officer Trustees (President; Vice President Academic Affairs; Vice President Societies and Activities; Vice President Services);
+Five elected Sabbatical Officer Trustees (President; Vice President Education; Vice President Community; Vice President Welfare; Vice President Activities & Services);

 Three External Trustees, who are appointed based on skills, experience and abilities.

 The Chief Executive supports the effective operation of the Trustee Board.
 The Students' Association’s Senior Management team also attend meetings of the Trustee Board, providing reports, information and advice as required.
 The President chairs the Trustee Board.

 To ensure the Trustee Board can carry out its business effectively, there are four sub-committees, which have been established to provide more detailed scrutiny and discussion of key areas of the Board’s remit.

 Each sub-committee includes sabbatical, student and external trustees, plus one additional external volunteer to provide additional experience and perspective, and relevant staff are also in attendance.